 In accordance with our constitution, we are not allied to the ideology of any political party, social interest group, campaign or religion.
 Membership is open to anyone committed to the notion of human values that transcend narrow or local interests, classes and cultures, and to the identification, justification and discussion of these values as they apply to topics of public importance.

 The Journal of Applied Philosophy, published by Wiley on behalf of the Society, is now well established as a major source of high quality work in this area.
-It is edited by Elizabeth Brake (Arizona State University) with the assistance of six Associate Editors and an International Advisory Board.
+It is edited by Avery Kolers (University of Louisville) with the assistance of six Associate Editors and an International Advisory Board.

 Join the Society